Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Method

-where $H(p) = - \sum_i p_i \log p_i$ is the entropy and by choosing $p_0$ as the uniform distribution (an unbiased baseline), the last term becomes constant and can be omitted in loss.
-Substituting Equation~\ref{equation: KL} into the compound distance penalty in Equation~\ref{equation: D}, we obtain the final attention reactivation loss:
+where $H(p) = - \sum_i p_i \log p_i$ is the entropy.
+By setting $p_0$ to a uniform distribution (an unbiased baseline), the last term becomes constant and can be dropped from the loss.

+Plugging Equation~\ref{equation: KL} into the compound distance term in Equation~\ref{equation: D}, we get the final form of the attention reactivation loss:

-This directly addresses the core objective of stabilizing convergence: it reactivates suppressed attention on target tokens while constraining updates to remain within a stable regime.
-Further implementation details are provided in Appendix~\ref{appendix: Flux Can Generate Consistent Content from Shuffled Prompts}.
+This directly tackles the core goal of stabilizing convergence: it brings back suppressed attention on target tokens while keeping the updates within a stable range.
+Additional implementation details are provided in Appendix E.

-\textbf{Attack-guided velocity loss.} While the attention reactivation loss stabilizes convergence and restores signal strength at token level, it alone does not guarantee that the recovered attention will consistently manifest in generated images.
-To enhance robustness, we then complement it with a velocity-based objective that directly shapes the flow matching generative dynamics of Flux:
+\textbf{Attack-guided velocity loss.} While the attention reactivation loss brings back token-level signals, it alone cannot guarantee that the recovered attention will consistently appear in generated images.
+To explicitly steer the flow matching dynamics toward the target concept, we define an attack objective based on the conditional likelihood of generating an image $x$ given the target concept $c_{\text{target}}$.
+Our goal is to increase this likelihood by an aggressiveness factor $\eta$: